australasian-computer-music-association/acmc23-80-EcosystemMicrotonalExploration/extras/article.md

----
-title: 'A new ecosystem for microtonal computer music exploration and composition'
+**A new ecosystem for microtonal computer music exploration and composition**
-author:
-    - name: Warren Burt
-      affiliation: Independent Composer
-      country: Australia
-      email: fake.author@fake.edu.au
-author-header: W. Burt
-abstract: |
-    This document is a sample article manuscript and instructions for using the Markdown submission template for Chroma, Journal of the Australasian Computer Music Association.

-    It is available under a Creative Commons Zero v1.0 Universal license, so you are free to use it in other journals, documents, or any other purpose.
-anonymous: 'false'
-bibliography: 'references'
-papersize: a4
-classoption: 12pt
-secnumdepth: 3
-reference-section-title: 'References'
-year: 2023
-volume: 39
-number: 2
-article-no: 5
-date: '2023-07-13'
-accepted-date: '2023-08-04'
-published-date: '2023-10-09'
----
+Warren Burt, independent composer

 Over the past year or so, a number of new programs have emerged which make the composing and exploring of microtonal music much more easy and